 Naked-eye astronomy is nothing new: as far back as ancient times, long before the invention of telescopes, people have observed deep-sky objects with just the naked eye.

-Here are 5 other open clusters – gravitationally bound but loose groupings of stars - that I love, and which you can see without any kind of optical aid.
+Here are 6 other open star clusters – gravitationally bound but loose groupings of stars - that I love, and which you can see with the naked eye alone.

 I hope you’ll head out tonight and have a look.
 Happy hunting and clear skies!